bachya/lp-vault-manager/README.md

 LP Vault manager is an [Alfred 2](http://www.alfredapp.com/) workflow to interact with a [LastPass](http://www.lastpass.com) vault.

+**NOTE:** This project is no longer actively maintained by the original owner and is in need of new owners/maintainers going forward.
+If you are interested, please reach out to bachya1208@gmail.com.

 ![LastPass Vault Manager in action](https://raw.githubusercontent.com/bachya/lp-vault-manager/master/support/readme-images/lpvm.gif)

 With it, you can: